saezlab/FUNKI/README.md

 **Note:** Refreshing the browser page will also restart the application.

 ## Documentation
-You can find the full documentation in the
-[FUNKI documentation webpage](https://saezlab.github.io/FUNKI/).
+You can find the full documentation here, in the [FUNKI documentation webpage](https://saezlab.github.io/FUNKI/).

 ---